CommandersAct/integration-shopify/README.md

 This is what the editor should now look like, with the added code (1) .
 Now you can save the file (2):

 ![Shopify_config_json_paste](/Screenshots/Shopify_config_json_paste.png)

+Congratulations !
+You have now installed the config panel for your TagCommander Shopify Installation.

+### 2. Configuring the module

 2. Adding the container